powersync-ja/powersync-js/packages/tanstack-react-query/README.md

 ### useQuery

-The `useQuery` hook from `@powersync/tanstack-react-query` works similarly to the standard `Tanstack React Query` `useQuery` hook but integrates with PowerSync for watched query functionality.
+The `useQuery` hook from `@powersync/tanstack-react-query` works similarly to the standard `TanStack React Query` `useQuery` hook but integrates with PowerSync for watched query functionality.
 Queries automatically update when dependent tables change.

 ```JSX
 // TodoListDisplay.jsx